kensanata/planet/README.md

 people for consent.

-But with Google+ going down and me wishing for a comeback of the RPG *blogosphere*, here I am, running the Planet again (two, this time around), and requiring the bloggers to apply for membership, thus solving the issue of consent.
+But with Google+ going down and me wishing for a comeback of the RPG *blogosphere*, here I am, running the Planet again (more than one!), and requiring the bloggers to apply for membership, thus solving the issue of consent.